4.8 out of 5 Stars on TrustPilot

 Prior to discussing the products, we need to establish the 4 forms of insulation:

-• Loose-Fill & Blown-In Insulation – Blown into open spaces and recommended for use in hard-to-reach areas like new wall cavities, existing walls, and attic floors and walls.
+• Loose-fill and blown-in Insulation are blown into open spaces and recommended for use in hard-to-reach areas like new wall cavities, existing walls, and attic floors and walls.

 • Batt & Roll Insulation – Pre-cut slabs of insulation laid flat and fitted between studs, joists, and beams.

-• Reflective Insulation & Radiant Barriers – Installed in lofts to reduce the radiant heat transferred to below the ceiling.
-As a result, it is particularly useful in keeping houses cool.
+• Reflective Insulation and radiant Barriers – Installed in lofts to reduce the radiant heat transferred to below the ceiling.
+As a result, they are particularly useful in keeping houses cool.

 • Batt & Roll Insulation